Recommendations from our optometrists

 - If you feel the prescription of your spectacles is inappropriate you should visit your ophthalmologist or optometrist to correct the issue.

 - Do not borrow other people’s spectacles, you may do more harm than good.

-Reminder for people with contact lenses
+Reminders for people with contact lenses:

 - Do not wear your contact lenses for more than 2-3 hours the first day.
 Increase the time you wear your lenses by an hour a day, it takes 2 weeks on average to get fully used to them.